nicu-chiciuc/tsx_md/apps/tsx_md/articles/validate_form.md

 I'm using React (with Next.js)

-Formik and Yup were already used in the project.
-They are one of most SEOed results.
+`Formik` and `Yup` were already used in the project.
+They are one of most SEOed results. (at this time `react-hook-form` took the lead)

-But I also know about zod, I've used it and like how I get type-safety by default.
+But I also know about `zod`, I've used it and like how I get type-safety by default.

 ---